-We listened to a selection from the audio drama Tchaikovsky: None but the Lonely Heart starring Steven Fry with Vanessa Redgrave.
+We listened to a selection from the audio drama Tchaikovsky: None but the Lonely Heart, starring Steven Fry and Vanessa Redgrave.
 Fry and Redgrave and the music, of course, are sublime.
-This production focuses on Tchaikovsky and his relationship with his eccentric patron Baroness Nadezhda von Meck.
+This production focuses on Tchaikovsky and his relationship with his eccentric patron, Baroness Nadezhda von Meck.
 The drama is developed from letters between Tchaikovsky and von Meck and lends insights into Tchaikovsky’s struggles as a composer.
 We discover that with von Meck’s financial support, Tchaikovsky could resign from his professorship at the Moscow Conservatory to immerse himself full-time in music composition.
 We may not discover why Tchaikovsky and von Meck chose never to meet, but it’s certainly clear why the composer dedicated his fourth symphony to her.

 Jules Verne: From the Earth to the Moon

 Next was a sizzle piece from the Jules Verne production.
 Nellie Bly (Meghan Picerno) of the Herald Tribute was to transverse the world in 80 days as a stunt.
 Bly set aside three hours from her trip to meet in Paris with the Vernes who had inspired her passage.